About the Committee

 - Achieves effective creation and enhancement processes by assisting clubs to develop and improve their club constitutions.

-- The Committee may also be called upon for constitution interpretation in the case of a club dispute, or any other consultative tasks involving the various clubs and organizations on campus.
+- May be called upon for constitution interpretation in the case of a club dispute, or any other consultative tasks involving the various clubs and organizations on campus.

-The Operations Committee meets on Wednesdays at 1pm in Bepler Commons.
+The Operations Committee meets on Wednesdays from 6-7 pm in Bepler Commons.

 Please direct any questions/concerns to email@example.com.